The Whispering Death: How the Bristol Beaufighter Killed Quietly

-The Japanese soldiers in Burma had a name for it.
-They called it the Whispering Death — because by the time the engines were audible, the aircraft was already in firing position with its quartet of 20mm Hispano cannon and six 7.7mm Brownings tearing the convoy apart.
+Legend says the Japanese soldiers in Burma had a name for it: the Whispering Death — supposedly because by the time the engines were audible, the aircraft was already in firing position with its quartet of 20mm Hispano cannon and six 7.7mm Brownings tearing the convoy apart.
 The pilots had landed, climbed back out of the cockpit, and lit cigarettes before the Japanese realised what had just happened to them.
+No Japanese source for the nickname has ever been found — historians suspect it was coined by the Beaufighter crews themselves — but the name stuck.

-The aircraft in question was a Bristol Beaufighter — a 12-tonne RAF heavy fighter with a thirty-foot wingspan, two Bristol Hercules sleeve-valve radial engines, and the heaviest forward-firing armament of any fighter of the Second World War.
+The aircraft in question was a Bristol Beaufighter — a 12-tonne RAF heavy fighter with a fifty-eight-foot wingspan, two Bristol Hercules sleeve-valve radial engines, and — at the time of its introduction — the heaviest forward-firing armament of any fighter in the world.
 Almost nobody remembers it.
 The Mosquito gets the postage stamps.
 The Spitfire gets the films.
-The Beaufighter, which won the night-fighter war over Britain, sank more shipping than any other RAF type in the Battle of the Atlantic, and turned Burma’s coastline into a graveyard of Japanese coastal vessels, is the forgotten brutalist of British aviation.
+The Beaufighter, which won the night-fighter war over Britain, flew some of the deadliest anti-shipping strikes of the RAF’s war, and turned Burma's coastline into a graveyard of Japanese coastal vessels, is the forgotten brutalist of British aviation.

 Quick Facts